Meditation for Anxious Kids: Gentle, Parent-Guided Support

 Short and shared works better.

 Parent participation matters because anxious children often need co-regulation before self-regulation.
-In the U.S., the CDC reported that 9.4% of children ages 3–17 had current, diagnosed anxiety in 2022 source, which gives useful context for how common anxiety concerns are.
+In the U.S., the CDC reported that 9.4% of children ages 3–17 had current, diagnosed anxiety in 2022 CDC guidance, which gives useful context for how common anxiety concerns are.
 Meditation can be supportive, but it is not a diagnosis, treatment plan, or substitute for care.

 Five facts about mindfulness for anxious children